Reece Robinson: North Sydney Bears (2009)

 Robinson was picked up by the North Sydney Bears, the feeder club for the South Sydney Rabbitohs, in the New South Wales Cup in 2009.
 On 12 December, Robinson was signed by the Canberra Raiders after recommendation from Wayne Bennett starting from 2010.
 Robinson made 22 appearances for Norths and scored 22 tries.

 Canberra Raiders (2010–2014)

-In Round 1 of the 2010 NRL season, Robinson made his club debut for the Canberra Raiders against the Penrith Panthers on the wing in the Raiders 34–16 loss at Penrith Stadium.
+In round 1 of the 2010 NRL season, Robinson made his club debut for the Canberra Raiders against the Penrith Panthers on the wing in Canberra's 34–16 loss at Penrith Stadium.
 In Round 25 against the North Queensland Cowboys, Robinson scored an impressive 4 tries in the 48–4 win at Canberra Stadium.
-Robinson played in 5 matches and scored 5 tries for his first season Raiders.

-Robinson played in 14 matches and scored 5 tries for the Raiders in 2011.

-Robinson finished 2012 as the Raiders top tryscorer with 17 tries in 24 matches.
+Robinson played in five matches and scored five tries for his first season with the club.
+Robinson played in 14 matches and scored five tries for Canberra in 2011.
+Robinson finished 2012 as Canberra's top tryscorer with 17 tries in 24 matches.